KameshLeVI/Advanced-C-Lab-Manual/module 11.md

-# EXP NO:11B PROGRAM TO PRINT THE MAXIMUM VALUES FOR THE AND, OR AND  XOR COMPARISONS
+# EXP NO: 5B PROGRAM TO PRINT THE MAXIMUM VALUES FOR THE AND, OR AND  XOR COMPARISONS
 # Aim:
 To write a C program to print the maximum values for the AND, OR and XOR comparisons